Louis Sherry

-Louis Sherry (1855 in St. Albans, Vermont – 1926) was an American restaurateur, caterer, confectioner and hotelier during the Gilded Age and early 20th century.
+Louis Sherry (June 6, 1856 – June 9, 1926) was an American restaurateur, caterer, confectioner and hotelier during the Gilded Age and early 20th century.
 His name is typically associated with an upscale brand of candy and ice cream, and also the Sherry-Netherland Hotel in New York City.

 Early life

 Sherry was born in St. Albans, Vermont, to parents of French-Canadian descent.
 Certain reports cite an early experience as a hotel busboy in Montreal, Canada.
 He eventually moved to New York City, and quickly made a name for himself in the restaurant business at the Hotel Brunswick (26th Street and Fifth Ave) and then as restaurant manager at the Hotel Elberon (Elberon, New Jersey).

 Businesses

 Restaurants

 Around 1880, with $1,300 saved from his time at the Hotel Elberon, Sherry launched his first restaurant in New York City at 38th Street and Sixth Avenue.
 The new establishment struggled a bit at first, but Sherry's knack for "dainty decorations" and the "novelties of service" won a following from "The Four Hundred" (late 19th century term for New York City's social elite, coined by Ward McAllister).
 In a short time, Sherry upgraded to a larger (and more prestigious) location at 37th Street and Fifth Avenue.
 But even that location proved too small, and again the business upgraded to 44th Street and Fifth Avenue.